Home/Features - Clip Art - Clip Art Links - Holidays - Resource Center - Site Map - Terms - Contact

 * © Bobbie Jean Peachey

-Terms of Use
+Terms

 I really hate cleaning the kitchen.
 I would rather do the entire house and let someone else clean the kitchen, unfortunately no one else will clean it either.
 I finally found this system to clean the kitchen which I can do fairly quickly and easily.
 I'm not going to cover cleaning the stove, nor the refrigerator.
 You either have a stove that is self cleaning or you will need to hire someone to make it squeaky clean or you will need to buy a new one.
 Same goes for the refrigerator.
 Get it clean or have it cleaned and organized and keep it that way.